milkandbourbons/octopus-energy-sql/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)
 # octopus-energy-sql
+***This is under heavy development***
-Grabs data from the Octopus Energy Public API, a UK energy supplier and puts it into an SQL Table.
+Grabs data from the Octopus Energy Public API, a UK energy supplier buit for EV's, and puts it into an SQL Table.
 From there I'm using [Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/installation/) to make pretty graphs.
 I will also include the config JSON for Grafana and provided all the table names and columns match the below, then yours will look like mine as a baseline for you to edit.
 ![Screenshot 2023-11-07 110212](https://github.com/milkandbourbons/octopus-energy-sql/assets/47081499/0f17c430-3cb8-4cbe-92a3-f225267fe566)
 <sup>some data is missing from the screen shot on the previous month becuase I only joined Octopus in october 2023</sup>